Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Ablation study

-\section{Ablation Study}
+\section{Ablation study}

-In this section, we evaluate the influence of the two newly introduced cognitive parameters, \textbf{Suggestion Reliance} ($P_S$) and \textbf{Linguistic Knowledge} ($P_K$), as well as the newly introduced working memory component, \textbf{Completeness}.
-We conduct a thorough ablation study below, with all results averaged over four agents. \textbf{WS-NoPs}, \textbf{WS-NoPk}, and \textbf{WS-NoCom} refer to versions of the full \textbf{WSTypist} model where the influence of $P_S$, the influence of $P_K$, or the awareness of \textit{Completeness}, respectively, is removed.
+In this section, we evaluate the influence of the newly introduced cognitive parameter, \textbf{Suggestion Reliance} ($P_S$), as well as the newly introduced Working memory component, \textbf{Completeness}.
+We conduct a thorough ablation study below, with all results averaged over four agents. \textbf{WS-NoPs}, and \textbf{WS-NoCom} refer to versions of the full \textbf{WSTypist} model where the influence of $P_S$, or the awareness of \textit{Completeness}, respectively, is removed.
 As shown in ~\autoref{tab:abl}, when all components are included, the agent gradually learns suggestion usage behavior in a manner similar to humans, serving as our full model (\textbf{WSTypist}).
 Without $P_S$ (\textbf{WS-NoPs}), the agent receives no direct reward for using suggestions and instead optimizes solely for speed and accuracy.
 Suggestion use can still emerge in this case, as efficient suggestion usage may reduce typing time and improve accuracy, thereby increasing overall reward.
 However, discovering this strategy is significantly harder (and sometimes impossible) without the explicit positive reward for $P_S$.
 This illustrates that users who are used to using suggestions or have prior experience with similar ITE features are more likely to quickly unlock the benefits of a new system and improve their efficiency.
-Without $P_K$ (\textbf{WS-NoPk}), the agent is assumed to know all spellings accurately.
-In this case, it learns a more efficient word-suggestion usage strategy that humans typically cannot achieve, with a lower rate of Failed suggestions, since it does not need to gaze much at the suggestion list to avoid orthographic errors.
 Without \textit{Completeness} (\textbf{WS-NoCom}), the agent is unaware of how much of the word has been typed.
-However, due to the influence of reliance and limited spelling knowledge, it allocates more gaze to the suggestion list and starts earlier, resulting in an inefficient but safe usage strategy.
-To summarize, each component is necessary and functions as intended; removing any one of them would lead to typing behavior that no longer resembles real human users.
+However, due to the influence of suggestion reliance and limited spelling knowledge, it allocates more gaze to the suggestion list and starts earlier, resulting in an inefficient but safe usage strategy.